 Launched in 2003, EES is an online submission and peer-review system which enhances the journal publication process by providing a seamless end-to-end online workflow.
 Herman van Campenhout, CEO Science & Technology, Elsevier, adds “Since EES recently welcomed its thousandth journal to the system; we are pleased to report that the time needed for the complete editorial process – from submission to acceptance – has been reduced by almost 9 weeks.
 Adding Scopus underscores our ongoing commitment to our reviewers and editors with best-in-class publishing services.”

 "EES and Scopus are a natural fit.
 Making Scopus accessible to our reviewers and editors is a significant step in Elsevier’s commitment to support the research community in the fundamentally important task of peer review" says Jaco Zijlstra, Director of Scopus.

 # # #

-Covering the world’s research literature, Scopus is the largest and easiest to use navigation tool ever built.
+About Scopus: Covering the world’s research literature, Scopus is the largest and easiest to use navigation tool ever built.
 Scopus is designed and developed with over 300 users and librarians internationally.
 Its unique database contains abstracts and references from over 14,000 titles from 4,000 different publishers, ensuring broad interdisciplinary coverage.
 In addition, Scopus not only offers users citation information about the articles covered, but also integrates web & patent searches directly from its clean and simple interface.
 Direct links to full-text articles, library resources and other applications like reference management software, make Scopus quicker, easier and more comprehensive to use than any other literature research tool.
 For more information about Scopus please visit www.info.scopus.com.

 Phone: +31 20 485 2025